-In December 2018 the transition to Universal Credit full service completed and was rolled out across England, Wales and Northern Ireland (except for legacy claims which were initially expected to be completed in December 2019 for England, Wales and Northern Ireland, but have now been delayed until 2024) (see "Universal Credit" in the section entitled "Description of the Social Housing Sector in England, Wales and Northern Ireland").
+In December 2018 the transition to Universal Credit full service completed and was rolled out across England, Wales and Northern Ireland (see "Universal Credit" in the section entitled "Description of the Social Housing Sector in England, Wales and Northern Ireland").
 Housing associations have expressed concern that full implementation may result in tenants being more financially vulnerable.
 The RP Borrowers may need to increase tenant support in order to collect rental payments and may need to adjust the financial assessment of both existing and potential tenants' capability of paying rent.
 The receipt of rental payments by the RP Borrowers may be delayed by the failure of the tenant to apply for Universal Credit and/or regularly pay rent which is due in addition to the element previously known as housing benefit and/or, in circumstances where the housing benefit is not paid directly to an RP Borrower, a failure to pass on the housing benefit payments.
 In such circumstances, non-payment, partial payment or any delay in payment of rent could increase the RP Borrowers' rental income arrears and bad debts, and could affect the ability of (a) Direct RP Borrowers to meet their respective payment obligations to the Issuer under the Loan Agreements and (b) Indirect RP Borrowers to meet their respective payment obligations to the relevant Finance Subsidiary Borrower under their respective Intra-Group Loan Agreements and, in turn, the ability of Finance Subsidiary Borrowers to meet their respective payment obligations to the Issuer in respect of their respective Loan Agreements and, in the case of (a) and (b) above, in turn, the ability of the Issuer to meet its payment obligations under the Notes.